HailToDodongo/rspl/Docs.md

 Any operation with that type takes this into account, any special behaviour will be documented.

 ## State
-In order to have memory that persists across overlay switches, a state section has to be defined.<br>
+In order to have memory that persists across overlay switches, one or more state sections have to be defined.<br>
-This is done by using the `state` keyword, followed by a block inside curly-brackets.<br>
+This is done by using the `state`/`data`/`bss` keyword, followed by a block inside curly-brackets.<br>
 Inside the block, labels with types and an optional array-size can be declared.<br>

 As an example: